 The third most populous city in the U.S., Chicago is the cultural and shopping hub of the Midwest.
 With an active downtown featuring top museums, designer shops, and world-class dining, as well as famous parks that host large-scale events, the city is popular among active adults who want the big city life without the high price tag.
-Besides this, its many residential neighborhoods can offer a more small-town feel within this major metropolis.
+Besides this, its many residential neighborhoods offer a more small-town feel within this major metropolis.

 Climate & Geography